 - Smart Autopilot lets you save time while making lengthy alignments obsolete: the engine drives the electron optics to provide magnifications from less than 1× up to 500kx, taking care of alignment, calibration and focus along the way.

-- Smart Autopilot includes a new patented parallax autofocus and a new auto-wobble that provide you with clear, crisp images within seconds.
+- Smart Autopilot includes a new parallax autofocus and a new auto-wobble that provide you with clear, crisp images within seconds.

 - Python scripting is able to use these features in automated workflows such as 3D STEM tomography.

 - Finding the sweet spot in your working conditions means that you’ve selected exactly the right combination of parameters to achieve the perfect image: the trick is finding it.

 - Gemini column technology with its magnetic field-free imaging and its new Gemini 3 column enables you to find these sweet spots and discover new information from your sample.